 Making a Traveling Activity Kit for Kids

 It nearly always gets boring traveling for a long time, and it helps to have something fun to bring along.
-This is a guide about making a traveling activity kit for kids
+This is a page about making a traveling activity kit for kids

 When you get tired of hearing "how far is it now" pull this kit out to entertain them for a while longer.
 You can personalize it to suit your children or grandchildren.